rubyonjets/jets-docs/_docs/events/sqs.md

 An IAM policy is generated for the Lambda function associated with the SQS event that allows the permissions needed.
 You can control and override the IAM policy with normal [IAM Policies]({% link _docs/iam-policies.md %}) if needed though.

+## Troubleshooting

+If you get an error message about `Invalid request provided: Queue visibility timeout` like this:

+    05:50:35PM CREATE_FAILED AWS::Lambda::EventSourceMapping HandleEventSourceMapping Resource handler returned message: "Invalid request provided: Queue visibility timeout: 30 seconds is less than Function timeout: 60 seconds (Service: Lambda, Status Code: 400, Request ID: 2a7e4692-70fe-45eb-8fd3-06f20692af1e)" (RequestToken: 414a433a-21a3-da18-676e-fd00001fded2, HandlerErrorCode: InvalidRequest)

+This means the **SQS Queue Default visibility timeout** is less than the **Lambda Function timeout**.
+You have to decrease the Lambda Function timeout or increase the SQS Queue timeout.